-The importance of addressing and assessing environmental impacts of port development (project level) has been acknowledged since the early 1990s and maybe even earlier.
-In 1990 the World Bank prepared a Technical Paper: "Environmental considerations for port and harbour developments" with the aim to aid management and staff of ports and port authorities in less developed countries to appreciate the full range of topics to be considered in dealing with environmental aspects of their ports and harbours (World Bank 1990).
-This was followed by a United Nations publication in 1992: "Assessment of environmental impact of port development - A guidebook of EIA for port development".
-This guide was intended to provide port planners with basic practical information on EIA of port development specifically in the Asia Pacific countries where port developments were rapidly growing at the time (UN 1992).
-Today EIA for port development at project level is a common practice, and typically a legal requirement under national-level EIA legislation in most countries.
+The importance of addressing and assessing environmental impacts of port development (project level) is widely acknowledged.
+In 1990 the World Bank prepared a Technical Paper: "Environmental considerations for port and harbour developments" to aid port authorities in less developed countries to appreciate the full range of topics to be considered in dealing with environmental aspects of their ports and harbours (World Bank 1990).
+This was followed by a United Nations publication in 1992: "Assessment of environmental impact of port development - A guidebook of Environmental Impact Assessment for port development".
+This guide was intended to provide port planners with basic practical information on ESIA of port development, specifically in the Asia Pacific countries where port developments were rapidly growing at the time (UN 1992).
+Today ESIA for port development at project level is a common practice and is a legal requirement under national-level ESIA legislation in most countries.

-A key principle that has been adopted to evaluate desirability of outcomes from environmental assessments, such as EIAs, is the hierarchy of 'avoid, mitigate, offset' (e.g., GHD 2013), that is Avoidance of impact; Mitigating impact; Offsets (i.e., as measure to compensate for unavoidable impacts); and Ongoing adaptive management (i.e., systematic process for continually improving practices through learning).
+A key principle that has been adopted to evaluate desirability of outcomes from environmental assessments, such as ESIAs is the hierarchy of 'avoid, mitigate, offset' (e.g., GHD 2013), that is avoiding impact; mitigating impact; and, finally, in the case of unavoidable impacts that can't be fully mitigated, to develop and implement offsets to compensate for losses.
+Ongoing adaptive management (i.e., systematic process for continually improving practices through learning) is an underlying principle.

-ElAs are becoming legal requirements in some countries in the WIO region, typically triggered during project design stages in the case of ports (e.g., port expansions), but such studies are often only initiated towards final design stages limiting opportunity for environmental considerations to be integrated into early engineering designs.
-Mitigation measures then becomes piecemeal, and often not acceptable to environmental lobbies resulting in some port losing their societal licence to operate.
-An example stems from the Port of Durban, where public dissatisfaction with recommended mitigation measures of and EIA resulted in delays and even denials of environmental approvals, consequently delaying development which had serious implications for project costs, national trading efficiencies and knock-on financial losses to the wider economy (Taljaard et al. 2021).
+ESIAs are legal requirements in most countries in the WIO region, typically triggered during project design stages in the case of ports (e.g., port expansions or new port developments).
+However, studies are often only initiated in the final engineering design stages severely limiting opportunity for environmental considerations to be integrated into early engineering designs.
+Mitigation measures then become piecemeal and often cannot address environmental issues holistically.
+This leads to conflict as mitigation measures are not acceptable to environmental lobbies and can lead to ports losing their societal licence to operate.
+This is illustrated locally in the case of the Port of Durban, where public dissatisfaction with development proposals and recommended mitigation measures from the ESIA have resulted in delays and even denials of environmental approvals.
+Consequent delays in development have had serious implications for project costs, national trading efficiencies and knock-on financial losses to the wider economy (Taljaard et al. 2021).

 Importantly, the inclusion of environmental aspects in early engineering design stages further allows for consideration and inclusion of innovative design concepts aligned with the principles of 'Building with Nature' and 'Ecological Engineering'.
-The concept of 'Building with Nature' was proposed in the late 1970s by the Czech hydraulic engineer Svašek and introduced to the field of coastal engineering in the late 1970s by Waterman (Waterman et al. 1998; Waterman 2010).
+The concept of 'Building with Nature' was proposed in the late 1970s by the Czech hydraulic engineer Svašek and introduced to the field of coastal engineering in the late 1990s by Waterman (Waterman et al. 1998; Waterman 2010).
 In essence, it underpins the concept of ecological engineering, and emerged in response to the growing need for coastal engineering practice to provide for human welfare while still protecting natural ecosystems and the benefits to society (Bergen et al., 2001).
 Specifically, it requires the integration of environmental and societal systems as early as possible in the design stages of coastal infrastructure (de Vriend et al. 2015; de Vriend and Van Koningsveld 2012; Vikolainen et al. 2014).
 The concept of 'Ecological Engineering' or 'Ecological Enhancement' (often referred to as Building for Nature) relates to the adaptation or modification of infrastructure to increase or improve habitat for endemic marine plants and organism, while still protecting human health and safety (Taira et al. 2020; Hall et al. 2018; MacArthur et al. 2020).

-6.3.3 Environmental Management Systems
+6.2.3 Environmental Management Systems